Maple Syrup Mustard Glazed Brussels Sprouts

-Though my fantasy of turning the picky hubby into a fan with these Brussels Sprouts with Bacon Recipe was thwarted, I was happy to pick up the slack and eat every single bite myself!
+Though my fantasy of turning the picky hubby into a fan with this Brussels Sprouts with Bacon Recipe was thwarted, I was happy to pick up the slack and eat every single bite myself!

 - Though roasting is my preferred method of cooking Brussels sprouts, a quick steaming and saute is quite tasty.
-The goal for each method is not to over cook the sprouts.
+The goal for each method is not to overcook the sprouts.

 - When these vegetables are cooked too long, they become mushy and release excess sulfur which makes them smell stinky and unappealing.

 - The goal is to steam until just tender, so the timing depends on the size of your vegetables.
 The sprouts should still be bright in color, and a knife should pierce them easily.

 - I like to plunge them into cold water to stop the cooking process after they’re steamed.

 - Next is to add flavorings that play well with Brussels sprouts.
 Bold ingredients, like mustard, work well.
 The bacon and maple syrup provide salty and sweet components to the sauce and make for a well-rounded, delicious glaze.

 - A touch of acid in the splash of vinegar at the end of the browning stage helps to balance the sweetness as well.